mikolmogorov/Ragout/README.md

 Description
 -----------
-Ragout (Reference-Assisted Genome Ordering UTility) is a tool for reference-assisted assembly using rearrangement approach.
-It takes initial sequences (a set of contigs/scaffolds) and a set of related references as input and produces a chromosome-scaled assembly (as a set of gapped scaffolds).
+Ragout (Reference-Assisted Genome Ordering UTility) is a tool for reference-assisted assembly.
+Given a set of initial sequences (contigs/scaffolds) and multiple references (complete or draft) as input it produces a chromosome-scaled assembly (as a set of gapped scaffolds).

-Our approach involves the analysis of medium- and large-scale rearrangements (like inversions or chromosomal translocations) between the input genomes and finding most likely genomic structure for a target one.
-We also try to make the assembly as complete as possible by using hierarchial synteny structure as well as incorporating information from the assembly graph.
+The approach is based on the analysis of medium- and large-scale rearrangements (like inversions or chromosomal translocations) between the input genomes using breakpoint graph.

-The first version of Ragout was limited to bacterial genomes only, but currently there is an experimental support of mammalian-scaled ones.
+The first version of Ragout was limited to bacterial genomes only, but currently there is an experimental support of mammalian-scaled genomes as well.

 Install